quamernasim/lithology_petrophysical_parm_est_ARViT/README.md

 # 🚧 Hold Back, We're Doing Some Cosmetic Changes! 🚧

 We're making some improvements to the codebase to make it easier for readers to go through.
-We will publish the code by the end of **October 2024**.
+We will publish the code by the end of **November 2024**.
 Please check back soon!

 Meanwhile, if you'd like to learn more about the proposed work, you can check out the [published paper](https://www.sciencedirect.com/science/article/abs/pii/S0926985124002489)